-We work with your schedule, not the other way around.
-To get your document notarized by a notary public, simply download the Notarize app on the App Store, Google Play Store, or on the web and follow these steps:
+Remote online notarization with your schedule, not the other way around.
+To get your document notarized by a notary public, simply Download the Notarize Mobile App, or Connect with a Notary Online and follow these steps:

 If you are a notary public and you're interested in helping clients across the country through our platform, we'd love to hear from you.
 If you're a business looking to improve how you collect notarizations from your customers, we've got you covered with Notarize for Business.